msy1717/Database/README.md

-** This Repository will help you To connect mongodb or firebase dbs to redis type format**
+This Repository will help you To connect mongodb or firebase dbs as redis type

 Join our Channel [BeastX Bots](t.me/BeastX_BoTs)

 Owner [Mrunal](t.me/Godmrunal)